-Event Bit Blocking Description when Bit is set to 1 Event Voltage Bound Lower The measured voltage has been or is lower than the programmed lower bound Event Voltage Bound Upper The measured voltage has been or is higher than the programmed upper bound Event Voltage Ramp Down - Voltage ramp down to a lower absolute value has been started Event Voltage Ramp Up Voltage ramp up to a higher absolute value has been started Event Current Ramp Down Current ramp down has been started Event Current Ramp Up - Current ramp up has been started Event End of Current Ramp A running current ramp has reached its destination Event Voltage Limit Yes Voltage limit V {lim} has been or is exceeded Event Current Limit Yes Current limit l {lim} has been or is exceeded Event Current Trip Yes Trip is set when V{lim} or I{lim} or I{set} has been exceeded in Kill Enable or I{set} has been exceeded in Delayed Trip Event External Inhibit Yes External Inhibit has been or is active Event Voltage Bounds Measured voltage has been or is out of bounds Event Current Bounds Measured current has been or is out of bounds Event Arc Error Yes The channel has been shut down because the number of allowed electrical ARCs has been exceeded.
-Event Constant Voltage - Constant Voltage has been or is active Event Constant Current - Constant Current has been or is active Event Emergency Off Yes Channel was shut down with emergency off Event End Of Voltage Ramp - A running voltage ramp has reached its destination Event On To Off The channel was switched off due to a blocking event (Voltage/Current Limit, Current Trip, External Inhibit or Emergency Off) Event Arc - An electrical ARC has occurred Event Input Error - An Input Error has occurred
+Event Bit Blocking Description when Bit is set to 1 Event Flashover Number Exceeded Yes The high voltage has been shut down because the number of allowed flashover (permanent ARCs) has been exceeded Event Flashover - A flashover (permanent arc) has occurred Event Voltage Bound Lower - The measured voltage has been or is lower than the programmed lower bound Event Voltage Bound Upper - The measured voltage has been or is higher than the programmed upper bound Event Voltage Ramp Down A voltage ramp down to a lower absolute value has been started Event Voltage Ramp Up A voltage ramp up to a higher absolute value has been started Event Current Ramp Down - A current ramp down has been started Event Current Ramp Up - A current ramp up has been started Event End of Current Ramp A running current ramp has reached its destination Event Voltage Limit Yes Voltage limit V {lim} has been or is exceeded Event Current Limit Yes Current limit I {lim} has been or is exceeded Event Current Trip Yes Trip is set when V{lim} or I{lim} or I{set} has been exceeded in Kill Enable or I{set} has been exceeded in Delayed Trip Event External Inhibit Yes External Inhibit has been or is active Event Voltage Bounds - Measured voltage has been or is out of bounds Event Current Bounds Measured current has been or is out of bounds Event Arc Number Exceeded Yes The channel has been shut down because the number of allowed electrical ARCs has been exceeded.
+Event Constant Voltage - Constant Voltage has been or is active Event Constant Current - Constant Current has been or is active Event Emergency Off Yes Channel was shut down with emergency off Event End Of Voltage Ramp - A running voltage ramp has reached its destination Event On To Off - The channel was switched off due to a blocking event (Voltage/Current Limit, Current Trip, External Inhibit or Emergency Off) Event Arc - An electrical ARC has occurred Event Input Error - The device rejected a channel set value because the parameter is out of range.
+E.g. sending a voltage set of 3100 V to a channel with voltage nominal of 3000 V will cause an input error.

-Table 23: Channel Event Status Register bit description
+Table 29: Channel Event Status Register bit description

-8.4.
+9.4.
 Channel Event Mask